-- Each function must have a name. - Names or identifiers in C++ can be made up of any combination of letters, digits, or underscores selected according to the following rules: - Identifiers must begin with an uppercase or lowercase ASCII letter or an underscore (). - You can use digits in an identifier, but not as the first character.
-You are not allowed to use special characters such as \$, &, or %. - Reserved words cannot be used for variable names. - Example:
+- Each function must have a name. - Names or identifiers in C++ can made up of any combination of letters, digits, or underscores selected according to the following rules: - Identifiers must begin within an uppercase or lowercase ASCII letter or an underscore (). - You may use digits in an identifier, but not as the first character. - Some special names, i.e. reserved words, cannot be used as a name for a function or variable. - Example: